Wednesday, June 01, 2011

 The Warriors is still going strong at Boston's Saxon Theatre, which, says the assistant manager, "hasn't done such good business since My Fair Lady."(3/12/79)

 It does however only get better with repeat viewings.
-It's the perfect post-WARRIORS film, when the expectations are down and the buzz is on, the ideal double feature to take a break from all the bare life nanny state supervision this fun summer, and to remember a time when Manhattan was so grungy it was almost condemned and turned into a maximum security prison run by Lee Van Cleef.
+It's the perfect post-WARRIORS film, when the expectations are down and the buzz is coming on fast.
+They're the ideal double feature to take a break from all the bare life nanny state supervision this fun summer, and to remember a time when Manhattan was so grungy it was almost condemned and turned into a maximum security prison run by Lee Van Cleef.
 As Snake Plissken put it to Harry Dean Stanton, "Keys!
 Map of the bridge!
 Hey!
 Hey!
 Hey!"

-And remember, when you're at that outdoor screening of BREAKFAST AT TIFFANY'S this summer, you may be having fun and earning points with your rom-com other, but you're a disgrace to your uniform!
+And remember, when you're at that outdoor screening of BREAKFAST AT TIFFANY'S this summer, you may be having fun and earning points with your rom-com other but you're a disgrace to your uniform; warum schläfst du?
 Put down that book and start a gang.
-Spike that vitamin water with some bourbon!
+Spike that Snapple with a slug of bourbon!
 Smoke cigars and blow the smoke in the face of a child in a stroller!
-The laws of thermodynamics have your back!
-All tends towards chaos and this little sneeze of righteous nanny-state micromanaging we're mired in too shall pass...just as the ex-meek have inherited the earth, so too will the noveu-meek re-inherit, and the summer will be electric... and the city shall be sleazy.... and crime-ridden once more.
+All tends towards chaos and this little sneeze of righteous nanny-state micromanaging we're mired in too shall pass... just as the ex-meek have inherited the earth, so too will the noveu-meek re-inherit, and the summer will be electric... and the city shall be sleazy.... and crime-ridden once more.
+Til then, boppers, I guess all we can do is play you a song.

 2 comments: